Frequently asked questions

 Gold Open Access: Immediate and unrestricted access to scholarly research by publishing in open access journals, with a fee for authors known as Article Processing Charge (APC).
 These APCs vary greatly from one publisher to another.

 Green Open Access: Free access to scholarly research by self-archiving author’s work in a repository, such as an institutional or subject-based repository.
 The author may thus publish in a closed-access journal and then provide the pre-processed manuscript openly.
 At EPFL, this is typically done using the institutional repository Infoscience.
-No charges have to be paid by the author as the repository is directly supported by one or several institutions.
+No charges have to be paid by the author as the repository is directly supported by EPFL.

 Diamond Open Access: No fees for reading or publishing scholarly research, costs are covered by the publisher or external funding sources.
 These platforms are usually researcher-driven, or developed at an institutional or national level.

-We do not consider “hybrid” access, which is, the option for authors to pay an APC to make their article open access, while others in the journal remain behind a paywall, as open access.
+We view the practice of “hybrid” access, where authors have the choice to pay an APC to make their article openly accessible while other articles in the journal remain behind a paywall, as an unfair implementation of open access.
 It perpetuates the existing paywall system and disadvantages authors from institutions or countries with limited funding.

 The EPFL Open Access policy states that all members of the EPFL scientific community keep their academic freedom and can select the periodical in which they want to publish their research outputs, regardless of the publication model.
 To comply with the policy, EPFL authors are required to deposit a version of each of their publications in the institutional archive Infoscience.